Michael Schumacher vs Lewis Hamilton: Brit Driver Secretly Wants To Set New Formula 1 Records?

 “I have spoken to those who have retired early, those who retired late and everyone says stay in as long as you can.
 That’s not going to happen.”

 Despite his recent statements, rumors have it that Lewis Hamilton could possibly be just keeping his plans to break Michael Schumacher’s records under wraps.
-Beyond the Flag even claims that four-time Formula 1 world champion still has enough time to set new records.
+Beyond the Flag even claims that the four-time Formula 1 world champion still has enough time to set new records.
 The news outlet added Lewis could possibly have more than 91 career victories in three years’ time.

 “Hamilton has 62 career victories to his name.
 Schumacher has 91, which is also an all-time record.
 In three years, Hamilton could be in the 91-range.”